Ola100292/SeleniumOLX/README.md

-In repository "Selenium OLX' there are automated test for well known Polish website "OLX".
+In repository "Selenium OLX' there are automated test for well known Polish website "OLX" using design pattern POM with Page Factory.
-In package " first Tests OLX" there are firsts test for learning purpose and in "pom" package there are same tests, but using design pattern POM with Page Factory.
+In class "OlxLoginTest" account for OLX is not created so login and password are wrong.